 Can you imagine getting your credit score pulled, getting denied by the credit card company, and being left in the dark as to why?
 That would be as aggravating as getting a college or work rejection letter in the mail with no reason for denial.
 The new FICO Score Open Access plan will supposedly allow participating banks to show applicants their credit history, any late payments, and debt levels.

 You can still get your latest TransUnion credit score for free from a trusted company like GoFreeCredit.com if you aren’t looking for a participating rewards credit card.
 Just make sure you cancel the credit monitoring service before the grace period is over if you don’t want to get charged for such a service.
-But now if you apply for a Discover It card you get the side perk of a free credit score with every monthly statement.

 I’m predicting Barclaycard US and lesser known First Bankcard are going to gain outsized market share of new credit card applicants until every other credit card company participates as well.
 The FICO Score Open Access system is a great step for consumer rights.